Casmir293/Learnly-App/README.md

 # Learnly Candidate Test (Task Management App)

 This task management app is a 3-day screening project developed for Learnly.
 It is built using Vue 3, TypeScript Pinia, Bootstrap, and SCSS.
 The app provides a comprehensive solution for managing tasks efficiently.
-This website can be accessed at [learnly vercel](https://casmir.dev).
+This website can be accessed at [learnly app task](https://learnly-cuuke1e0y-casmir-onyekas-projects.vercel.app/).

 ![Task Manager](/learnly.png)